ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/supported-selenium-hub-provider.md

 ---
 title: "Supported Selenium Providers"
-space: "ATS Add-On"
 parent: "test-run"
 ---

-### Supported Selenium Provider options
+## Supported Selenium Provider options

-In this section, you will find an overview of the currently supported external selenium hub providers.
-When using these providers, ATS will give the option to set the operating systems and screen resolution.
+In this section, you find an overview of the currently supported external selenium hub providers.
+When using these providers, ATS gives the option to set the operating systems and screen resolution.

 Currently, there are three selenium providers supported:

 * [Sauce Labs](http://www.saucelabs.com/)
 * [TestingBot](http://www.testingbot.com/)
 * [BrowserStack](http://www.browserstack.com/)

-The following table shows the currently supported operating systems of each provider.
+The following table shows the currently supported operating systems of each provider:

 Operating System | Sauce Labs | TestingBot | BrowserStack
 ---------------- | :--------: | :--------: | :------------: